triska/clpz/README.md

 animations](https://www.metalevel.at/postscript/animations) for
 other examples.

-## An impure alternative: Low-level integer arithmetic
+## A limited alternative: Low-level integer arithmetic

 Suppose for a moment that CLP(ℤ) constraints were not available in your Prolog system, or that you do not want to use them.
 How do we